MixMaster32305/ipsum/README.md

 ---

 ### `testdatabase`
 Tests the exploits found during createcache and finds their returned object types and user privileges, then updates the cache file with them.
-Can call manually to retest a cache file against a new target, otherwise let targetedhack do it.
+Can call manually to retest a cache file against a new target, otherwise let hack do it.
 ```
 testdatabase [ip address] [port]
 testdatabase -l [lib path]